Amartind/Scheduler/README.md

 # Scheduler
 ## Description

-This application will help keep track of daily tasks.
+This application targets employee's with a busy schedule who want to add important events to a daily planner so that people can manage their time effectively

 ## Usage
 ![alt text](assets/images/Workdayscheduler.PNG)